Acoustics and Sound

 * In cosmology: Relativistic sound waves propagating in the early universe left an imprint that is still discernible in the cosmic microwave background and in the large-scale distribution of galaxies.

-* Acoustic Time Reversal Mirrors: Devices that record a sound wave from a source and generate a new one that behaves as if the original traveled backwards in time; Tested in water, air and solids (more complicated, since there are two types of sound waves there); Can be applied to locating defects in solids (airplanes, kidney stones).
+* Acoustic Time Reversal Mirrors: Devices that record a sound wave from a source and generate a new one that behaves as if the original traveled backwards in time; They have been tested in water, air and solids (more complicated, since there are two types of sound waves there), and they can be applied to locating defects in solids (airplanes, kidney stones).

 @ Time reversal: news pn(95)nov; Fink CP(96), PT(97)mar; Fink SA(99)nov.